reusee/ccg/README.md

 }
 ```

-Method Second is not produced.
-And type IntStrPair is automatically produced because it's used by NewIntStrPair and First method.
+Method Second is not generated.
+And type IntStrPair is automatically generated because it's used by NewIntStrPair and First method.